UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-Appointment The Chief Secretary is chosen by the Chief Minister of the state.
-While the Chief Minister consults with various parties, the final decision rests with them.
-The appointment is then issued formally in the Governor's name.
+Appointment: The Chief Minister selects the Chief Secretary, typically from among the senior-most Indian Administrative Service (IAS) officers of the state cadre.
+While the Chief Minister consults with relevant authorities, the final decision rests with them.
+The appointment is formally issued in the name of the Governor, as per established procedures.

-Tenure There is no fixed tenure for the Chief Secretary position.
-The Chief Minister can decide on the length of service.
+Tenure: There is no fixed tenure for the Chief Secretary.
+The Chief Minister decides the length of service, and the officer may be transferred, extended, or replaced at the government’s discretion.

 Hence, both statements are incorrect.